 (c) (if necessary in order for Cornwall Insight to provide the Services) provide Cornwall Insight, its employees, agents, consultants and subcontractors, with access to the Client's premises, office accommodation and other facilities as reasonably required by Cornwall Insight;

-(d) provide Cornwall Insight with such information and materials as Cornwall Insight may reasonably require in order to supply the Services, and ensure that such information is accurate in all material respects;
+(d) provide Cornwall Insight with such information and materials as Cornwall Insight may reasonably require in order to supply the Services, and ensure that such information is complete and accurate in all material respects;

 (e) obtain and maintain all necessary licences, permissions and consents which may be required before the date on which the Services are to start;

-(g) comply with any additional obligations as set out in the Engagement Letter.
+(f) comply with any additional obligations as set out in the Engagement Letter; and

 4.2 If Cornwall Insight's performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Client or failure by the Client to perform any relevant obligation (Client Default):

-(a) Cornwall Insight shall, without limiting its other rights or remedies, have the right to suspend performance of the Services until the Client remedies the Client Default, and to rely on the Client Default to relieve it from the performance of any of its obligations to the extent the Client Default prevents or delays Cornwall Insight's performance of any of its obligations;
+(a) Cornwall Insight shall, without limiting or affecting any other right or remedy available to it, have the right to suspend performance of the Services until the Client remedies the Client Default, and to rely on the Client Default to relieve it from the performance of any of its obligations to the extent the Client Default prevents or delays Cornwall Insight's performance of any of its obligations;

 (b) Cornwall Insight shall not be liable for any costs or losses sustained or incurred by the Client arising directly or indirectly from Cornwall Insight's failure or delay to perform any of its obligations as set out in this clause 4.2; and